 High-volume walk-in clinic, 1-3 locations.
 Triage at the door, insurance at scale, and a front desk that never catches up between 5pm Friday and Monday morning.

-We're not going to tell you healthcare is broken.
 You know what's broken.
-We're going to tell you which parts the system can run without you.
+Here are the parts the system can run without you.

 Six things hit at once and the team triages by emotion.
 Whatever's loudest gets done; whatever's silent (recall, treatment plan follow-up, unscheduled crowns) gets dropped.
 There's nothing wrong with the team.
 There's everything wrong with making humans the queue manager.